v-nys/cursusprogrammeren/7_arrays/A_practica.md

 * Advance once
 * Turn left yet again

 Say a robot starts at {7, 3} facing north.
-Then running this stream of instructions should leave it at {9, 4} facing west.
+Then running this stream of instructions should leave it at {9, 4} facing west."

 Teken het gevolgde pad in de console (gebruik ``Console.SetCursorPosition()``).

 # Pro

 ## Galgje